-- The student is placed on in-school suspension - The student is suspended from attending school - The student is suspended from attending school for a significant period of time (over 3 days) - A meeting is held with the Principal, the Deputy Principal, and the students' parents to discuss the feasibility of continued enrolment at the College.
-The student may be placed on a Principal contract. - The student may be excluded from attending the College.
+- The student is placed on in-school suspension - The student is suspended from attending school (1-3 days) - The student is suspended from attending school for a significant period of time (over 3 days) - A meeting is held with the Principal, the Assistant Principal and the students' parents to discuss the feasibility of continued enrolment at the College.
+The student may be placed on a Conditional Enrolment. - The student may be excluded from attending the College.